2023 Best Nursing Bachelor's Degree Schools in Vermont

 Top Vermont Schools for a Bachelor's in Nursing

-Our 2023 rankings named University of Vermont the best school in Vermont for nursing students working on their bachelor’s degree.
-Located in the small city of Burlington, UVM is a public college with a large student population.
+Our analysis found University of Vermont to be the best school for nursing students who want to pursue a bachelor’s degree in Vermont.
+Located in the city of Burlington, UVM is a public school with a fairly large student population.

 On average, nursing graduates from UVM take out $20,891 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $829.